IISD-ELA/ELAHackathon_Datasets_2023/README.md

 # IISD-ELA 2023 Hackathon Datasets Repository
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Welcome to the IISD-ELA 2023 Hackathon Datasets Repository!
 This repository serves as a central hub for all the datasets that can be used to solve the three IISD-ELA Hackathon 2023 challenges.
-Because each dataset was prepared with a specific challenge in mind, we have included dataset recommendations for each challenge in the _____ workbook.
-This workbook contains the information you need for each challenge such as challenge statements and metadata for recommended datasets.
+Because each dataset was prepared with a specific challenge in mind, we have included dataset recommendations for each challenge in the **Challenges and Recommended Datasets** section of this file.
 However, although these recommendations can be useful, you are free to use any dataset from this repository that may align with your project goals.
-The datasets themselves can be found in the ____ file.
+Moreover, brief metadata for each dataset can be found in the ____ workbook, and the datasets themselves can be found in the _____ file.

+## Challenges and Recommended Datasets
+### Challenge 1:
+- **Recommended Datasets**:

+### Challenge 2:
+- **Recommended Datasets**:

+### Challenge 3:
+- **Recommended Datasets**:
 ## How to Use the Datasets

 ## Citing Datasets